tkivari/react-zoomer/README.md

   - minZoom: a number between 0.1 and 1, sets the minimum zoom.
 This is the furthest a user will be able to zoom out of the image.
   - maxZoom: a number greater than 1, the maximum a user will be able to zoom into the image.
 ```

+## Known issues

+1. In iOS Safari 10+, when the total page height/width is greater than the canvas height/width, dragging on the canvas can cause the page to scroll.

 ## More information